IBMIntegration/jam-in-a-box/src/pages/api-connect/Lab2/index.md

 - Go through the audio presentation to get the knowledge about API connect capabilities.

 - Finish the Lab1.
-You will publish the REST API you have created in the Lab1 to a Developer Portal where it will be ready for consumption by application developers.
+You will publish the REST API that you have created in the Lab1,

 ## 3. Getting started with lab1 <a name="generate_portal"></a>